czbiohub-sf/compmicro-biautils-env/docs/understanding_pixi.md

 Features represent Pixi's most innovative concept - **modular dependency sets** that go beyond simple package lists.
 Each feature can include conda dependencies, PyPI dependencies, executable tasks, platform restrictions, system requirements, channels, and activation scripts.
 When you define a feature for "testing" with pytest and related tools, or "cuda" with GPU-specific packages, these become reusable building blocks that any environment can incorporate.

-The `biautils` workspace needs different configurations for production, development, visualization, and CI/CD workflows.
-Instead of maintaining separate dependency lists with significant overlap, you define core runtime dependencies (Python, biautils, iohub), then create specialized features for visualization (napari GUI tools), machine learning (CUDA-accelerated compute libraries), testing (pytest utilities), and documentation (jupyter-book).
+The `biautils` workspace needs different configurations for analysis, development, visualization, and CI/CD workflows.
+Instead of maintaining separate dependency lists with significant overlap, you define core runtime dependencies (Python, iohub), then create specialized features for visualization (Napari GUI tools), machine learning (CUDA-accelerated compute libraries), testing (pytest utilities), and documentation (jupyter-book).
 Each feature can specify platform-specific requirements and CUDA system dependencies (currently the only platform we support is Linux).

 ```{code} toml
 :label: feature-examples